NuwanthikaW96/Search_Engine-IR_Project/README.md

-# Information Retrival Project - Male crcketers Search App
+# Information Retrival Project - Male cricketers Search App

 This is a repository which contain sourcode for male cricketers search engine create using elastic search and python.